 Nina Tebaldi, Director

 Nina received her Bachelor’s degree from New York University, is an EEC certified Director and is currently working towards a Master’s degree in Early Childhood Education.
 Before becoming Director, she taught in the Pre-K class for 3 years.
 She has spent many years living and working abroad, in France, Switzerland and Italy.
-Now settled in Newtonville, she has been an officer of the Cabot Elementary school PTO, active room parent and serves on numerous Cabot PTO committees.
-She and her husband Diego have two daughters, Chloe and Madeleine.
+Now settled in Newtonville, she has been an officer of the Cabot Elementary School PTO and Day Middle School PTO.
+She and her husband Diego have two daughters, Chloe and Madeleine, both Bowen alumnae.

 Karen Solari, 3-Day Lead Teacher

 Karen Solari received her BA from Wheelock College in 1992, majoring in child development.
 She is an EEC certified Lead Teacher.
-After graduating, she taught in Newton for 8 years in grades kindergarten through grade three.
-Since the birth of her oldest daughter, Karen has been at home raising her four children.
-Karen is extremely active in the PTO and the Understanding our Differences program at Horace Mann elementary school in Newton.
+Karen taught in Newton for 8 years in grades kindergarten through grade three.
+After the birth of her oldest daughter, Karen dedicated her time to raising her four children.
+She is extremely active in the PTO and the Understanding our Differences program at Horace Mann elementary school in Newton.
 Her love of young children inspired her to return to the classroom setting, creating a love of learning through play.

 Emily Carroll, 3-Day Assistant Teacher